DAism2019/SCC0/README.md

 ### 5. Interoperability and On-Chain Verification

-The SCC0 framework allows any interacting contract to verify compliance by:
+The SCC0 framework allows any interacting contract to verify compliance through the following methods:

-- Checking the declared `` constant.
--
-- Ensuring that the dApp/dAIpp is whitelisted.
+- Before interacting with a dApp/dAIpp, check whether the target contract is on the whitelist of the `SCC0Whitelist` contract ([Contract Address](https://github.com/DAism2019/SCC0/blob/main)) using the method [`isWhitelisted(address dApp)`].
+- Restrict contract functions so that only **Smart Commons** can invoke them, ensuring that callers must be on the whitelist of the `SCC0Whitelist` contract.

-These mechanisms promote a trustless and automated approach to enforcing the SCC0 license across decentralized applications.
+These mutual verification mechanisms facilitate a **trustless and automated approach** to enforcing the SCC0 license within dApps and dAIpps.

 ### Reward Distribution Mechanism